 - A NASDAQ Subscriber Services representative will notify you if you are permitted to make markets and will activate all your services.

 - Enter, retrieve, monitor, and adjust quotations in response to changing market conditions.

 - Enter and execute orders in all of the NASDAQ’s systems.

 - Utilize automated services to compare and clear NASDAQ

 - Register the number of securities approved by the firm’s local FINRA District Office.
 In case you didn’t know, FINRA provides regulatory services for all NASDAQ members on behalf of The NASDAQ Stock Market LLC.

-Depending on the market makers jurisdiction, they have to operate under a given exchange’s bylaws.
+Depending on the market makers’ jurisdiction, they must operate under a given exchange’s bylaws.
 Each exchange is approved by a country’s securities regulator, such as the Securities and Exchange Commission in the U.S.

-Another key point to realize is that rights and responsibilities vary by the exchange and the type of security you’re trading.
+Another key point is that rights and responsibilities vary by the exchange and the type of security you’re trading.

 In some cases, a market maker is also a broker.
-Unfortunately, this can create an incentive for a broker to recommend securities for which the firm also makes a market.
+Unfortunately, this can incentivize a broker to recommend securities for which the firm also makes a market.

-As a trader, do your due diligence; make sure that there is a clear separation between your broker and the market maker.
+As a trader, do your due diligence; ensure a clear separation between your broker and the market maker.